bright/new-www/content/our-areas/iot-development.md

 image_alt_our_service_desktop: IoT company
 intro: We develop IoT software for startups and larger organisations.
 image_alt_our_service_mobile: IoT company
-title_contact: let’s talk about your IoT solution
+title_contact: book free consultation in 48 hours
-description_contact: It doesn’t matter if your project is just an idea or you have already been developing an existing system.
-We will help you in any phase of your IoT development.
-Fill out the form below.
+description_contact: Fill out the form below and we'll get back to you in 48 hours.
+Let's talk!
 description_mdx: We are Bright Inventions – a software development company specializing in the Internet of Things solutions.
 We build IoT software for restaurants, retail, eHealth and fintech industries.
 Since 2012 we have